Roto-Rooter

-Roto-Rooter Plumbing & Water Cleanup (formerly called Roto-Rooter Plumbing & Drain Service) is a Cincinnati, Ohio based company providing plumbing repair, sewer and drain services, and water damage cleanup services to residential and commercial customers.
-Roto-Rooter is a United States company founded in 1935, which originally specialized in clearing tree roots and other obstructions from sewer lines.
+Roto-Rooter Plumbing & Water Cleanup (formerly called Roto-Rooter Plumbing & Drain Service) is a plumbing company based in Cincinnati, Ohio.
+The company, founded in 1935, originally specialized in clearing tree roots and other obstructions from sewer lines.

 As of 2020, it employs thousands of plumbers, and service technicians throughout the US and Canada who provide plumbing and sewer and water damage cleanup services.
 Roto-Rooter also employs manufacturing technicians and assembly workers at its manufacturing plant in West Des Moines, Iowa.
 The plant manufactures the company's patented, proprietary Roto-Rooter sewer and drain cleaning machines as well as sewer and drain cleaning cables and blades.
 Roto-Rooter is one of the two subsidiary divisions of the publicly traded Chemed Corporation, of which the other one is a hospice care provider VITAS Healthcare.